 - Work cooperatively and constructively with fellow workers and members of the public to provide public service of the highest quality and quantity;

 - Follow oral and written instructions;

-- Operate standard office equipment, a personal computer, and program applications appropriate to assigned duties;
+- Operate standard office equipment and a personal computer using program applications appropriate to assigned duties;

 - Communicate effectively both orally and in writing;